Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 ```
 ![GitHub Logo](/conf/wiki/images/hosts.yml.png)

+#### Commonly Changed Parameters:

+* ip: Use any IP on your Internal Network that is NOT in use by any other machine.
+* gateway: This is the IP of your Router
+* identifier: This is the Hostname of the VM, make sure this is a Fully Qualified Domain Name
+* mac: This is your machines Network unique identifier, if you run more than one instance on a network, randonmize this.
+[Mac Generator](https://www.miniwebtool.com/mac-address-generator/)
+* netmask: Set this to the subnet you have your network configured to.
+This is normally: 255.255.255.0
+* name: The Vagrant unique identifier
+* cpu: The number of cores you are allocating to this machine.
+Please beware and do not over allocate.
+Overallocation may cause instability
+* memory: The amount of Memory you are allocating to the machine.
+Please beware and do not over allocate.
+Overallocation may cause instability

 Once you have configured the Hosts.yml file.
 You should now be set to go on getting the VM up and running.

 ### Starting the VM